 Lab Methods

 Each Tuesday precipitation samples are collected through acid cleaned glass sampling trains into pre-acidified PET or PETG square media bottles.
 Samples trains and bottles are cleaned, bagged, quality assured and shipped each week.
 Upon receipt to the laboratory, samples are evaluated, logged in, weighed to assess capture efficiency and tracked through analysis.
-Total Mercury analysis is performed at the NADP Analytical Laboratory (NALL) on a Tekran 2600 following USPEA Method 1631 Revision E. Monthly compositing for Methyl Mercury following USEPA 1630 was an option prior to May 2022.
+Total Mercury analysis is performed at the NADP Analytical Laboratory (NAL) on a Tekran 2600 following USPEA Method 1631 Revision E. Monthly compositing for Methyl Mercury following USEPA 1630 was an option prior to May 2022.

 Field results are verified weekly, lab results are reported monthly.
 Lab reports include weekly precipitation, Mercury concentrations and deposition for each site.